 Diabetes is a condition in which the body has trouble using sugar, or glucose, for energy.
 Your digestive tract converts the carbohydrates and sugars you eat into glucose, which your cells use as fuel.
 Your bloodstream transports the glucose to various parts of your body.
-With a little help from the hormone insulin, your cells absorb the glucose and function normally.
+With some help from the hormone insulin, your cells absorb the glucose and function normally.
 Specifically, insulin “unlocks” your cells to allow glucose inside.

-Signs and symptoms of diabetic peripheral neuropathy typically affects a person’s feet and legs first, followed by their arms and hands.
+Signs and symptoms of diabetic peripheral neuropathy typically affect a person’s feet and legs first, followed by their arms and hands.
 These signs and symptoms are often worse at night.
 Symptoms of diabetic peripheral neuropathy include:

 - Numbness or reduced ability to feel temperature changes or pain